 As a founding member of Ensemble Molière, Alice has performed at the Brighton Early Music Festival, Bruges Early Music Festival and made her BBC Radio debut on BBC radio 3's In Tune.
 Their debut album Dance Sweets is now available to buy.

-She plays on a Thomas Kennedy violin on loan from the Harrison Frank Foundation.
+She plays on a Thomas Kennedy violin on loan from the Harrison-Frank Family Foundation.